auth0/docs/articles/extensions/deploy-cli/guides/install-deploy-cli.md

 ## Install the Deploy CLI tool

-There are two ways to install the Deploy CLI tool:
+There are three ways to install the Deploy CLI tool:

 1. Using the Dashboard
 2. Using the command-line interface